Movatterモバイル変換

 • reading from environment variables

-• reading from remote config systems (etcd or Consul), and watching changes
+• reading from remote systems (e.g. Etcd or Consul)

 • reading from command line flags

-• reading from buffer
+• reading from buffers

-Viper can be thought of as a registry for all of your applications configuration needs.
+Viper can be thought of as a registry for all of your applications'configuration needs.

-Viper does the following for you:
+Viper uses the following precedence for merging:

 • explicit call toSet